tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-should-a-sql-server-professionals.md

 C:oraclexeapporacleproduct10.2.0serverBINsqlplus.exe /nolog

 Once SQL*PLUS is open, login with the account you created for yourself.
-This is done by sending, “connect <username>” and then your password.
+This is done by sending, "connect <username>" and then your password.
 To show the definition of the table we created earlier, run the following command.

 DESCRIBE imports